Fidelis et Veritas: Loyalty and Truth

 Learning about others gives me insight into how to best live life, and so I have always been fascinated with the different ways in which people live their lives, earn their keep, and preserve their wealth.
 In 2006, I decided I wanted to serve people as a financial advisor.
 I began working in the private banking division of Credit Suisse as a relationship manager and financial consultant.
 Though I raised $100,000,000 of assets, my dedication to service, my historian background, and my commitment to social justice were not a good fit for a large firm that did not seem to learn from past mistakes, or to serve its clients with the absolute integrity I insist upon.
 I left the firm, and established Rigg Wealth Management in 2009.
 Today, as an independent, I am not pressured to steer clients into products that don’t serve their interests.
 I can tailor advice, understanding that a single mother will have different needs than a retired couple.
 I can offer a wider range of products and provide more individualized services.
 I can truly serve my individual clients.

-I continue to indulge my passion for history and social justice by authoring articles and books (my latest, Honor Under Fire: The Amazing Biography of Medal of Honor Receipt Hershel Woody Williams and Iwo Jima will be published in 2017); speaking to groups across the globe about World War II, the Holocaust, and tolerance; and serving on the boards of the Hershel “Woody” Williams Medal of Honor Foundation, the Jewish War Veterans of the United States of America, the Dallas Holocaust Museum, the American Council on Germany, and the American Jewish Committee.
-I also make time to practice Kung Fu, participate in mud runs and spend time traveling and doing sports with my two sons and one daughter.
+I continue to indulge my passion for history and social justice by authoring articles and books (my latest, “Flamethrower: Iwo Jima Medal of Honor Recipient and U.S. Marine Woody Williams and His Controversial Award, Japan’s Holocaust and the Pacific War” Fidelis Historia, 2021); speaking to groups across the globe about World War II, the Holocaust, and tolerance; and serving on the boards of the American Council on Germany and the American Jewish Committee.

 Professional Credentials: Certified Financial Professional (CFP), —Series 7, 63, 65 and General Lines Insurance